rileytroyer/troyer-etal-2022/README.md

 - notebooks/reports/plotting-raw-inversion-results-ae.ipynb

 Make note of the high and low energy values for each bin in each notebook.
 I then enter these numbers into data/processed/chemistry-model-results.xlsx

+Running the notebook notebooks/reports/inversion-results/paper-plots.ipynb will create the energy inversion figures in the paper.

+Running the notebook notebooks/reports/plot-scatter-plots-for-paper.ipynb will create the scatter plots in the paper.

+Running the notebook notebooks/reports/plot-high-energy-timescale-paper.ipynb will create the timescale plot from the paper.